 Do I have to attend Orientation?

-All first-time degree seeking students at UConn (Freshmen & Transfers) are required to attend Orientation in order to register for classes.
+All first-time degree seeking students at UConn (Freshmen & Transfers) are required to attend Orientation to learn about requirements and resources, to complete mandatory training workshops, to meet other new students and to register for classes.
 There is no option to register for classes without attending an Orientation program.

 In order to support the University’s sustainability efforts, all Orientation Packets and confirmations are electronic and go directly to the student.